noklam/miniKedro/README.md

 There is also a `dataset.ipynb` to demo how dataset works (out of scope)

 # How to use this repository
+First, clone this repository and install the package with:
+- `pip install -e .`

 Run `python run.py` and the following scripts and observe the difference between each versions.

 ## run.py